-Through these efforts, Berkley, directly through our Businesses and indirectly through the Foundation, provided more than \$1,100,000 of financial support to our communities in 2023.
+Through these efforts, Berkley, directly through our Businesses and indirectly through the Foundation, provided approximately \$1,200,000 of financial support to our communities in 2024.
 Berkley and our employees have focused time and resources on making an impact in the following three areas: supporting the next generation, food insecurity, and the environment.